afrid0315/aws-azure-devops-interview_questions/managerial-round.md

-21. Explain framing.
-22. What is a bootstrap program in OS?
-23. Expalin demand paging?
-25. What do you mean by RTOS?
-27. Explain zombie process?
-28. What is thrashing in OS?
-29. I am trying media over FTP from one device to another.
-The rate of transfer is very slow.
-Troubleshoot the scenario.
-30. Memory management, Memory pages, Basic commands Troubleshooting: I am not able to connect to the internet.
-31. Scenario: You have 4 GB RAM Mobile, What do you think can we able to play 8GB Game.
-32. What is starvation and aging in OS?

-1. what type of DNS record would be queried in order to send mail to domain?
-a.
-CNAME record       b.
-SMTP record
-c.
-MX record               d.
-NS record

-2. Which iptables action will send a response back to the source host?
-a.
-ACCEPT               b.
-DROP
-C. ALLOW                D. REJECT

-3.What command will I have to use to give the following permissions on a file in Linux -rw-rw-r--?
-a. chown 664       b. chmod 644
-c. chown 644        d. chmod 664

-4. Which of the following services ake use of the UDP procotol (Select two)
-a.
-SSH    b.
-FTP   c.
-TFTP       d.
-DNS

-5. A dvice ina subnet needs to send a packet to a device in a different subnet.
-To which device will it address the outgoing packet?
-a. it'll address the packet to its configure default gateway.
-b. it'll address the packet to destination IPV4 address 0.0.0.0
-c. it'll address the packet to any router on the local subnet
-d. it'll address the packet to the switch on the local subnet.

-6. which layer of the OSI model is most is directly impacted when an Internet Service Provider is found to be blocking UDP traffic froma source host?
-a.
-Data Link         b.
-Transport
-c.
-Network           d.
-Session

-7. Your web server becomes inaccessible via the network.
-You run a packet capture and notice that there are thousands of new TCP connections being made from different IP addresses.
-What would the cause most likely be?
-a.
-IP Flood.
-b.
-ARP protcol
-c. pING FLOOD
-D. SYN flood

-8. Which two of the following network protocols do not use TCP?
-a.
-HTTP       B. FTP     C. DHCP      D. ICMP

-9. Your are experiencing outbound network connectivity problems.
-Which devices would you crack to determine if the network settings have issues?
-a. the default gateway.
-b. the DNS server.
-c. source host
-d. all responses are correct.

 Operating system questions:

 1. What to do if laptop is hanging a lot?

 2. How to fix a slow computer?